Margot Finn

-Prior to joining UCL, she was Professor of History and Pro-Vice-Chancellor at the University of Warwick.
+Prior to joining UCL, she was professor of history and pro-vice-chancellor at the University of Warwick.

-On 24 November 2017, Finn presented her first annual Presidential address as President of the Royal Historical Society, discussing the subject of 'Loot' in her series on 'Material Turns in Modern British History'.
+On 24 November 2017, Finn presented her first annual presidential address as president of the Royal Historical Society, discussing the subject of 'Loot' in her series on 'Material Turns in Modern British History'.

 In July 2019, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

-Professor Finn has supervised a number of PhD students that have gone on to employment at other universities and in the public research and philanthropy sectors.
-These include: